jakubaugustin/DS-BI-Academy-V-E/DATA-IMPORT.md

 # DATA PREPARATION

-** Before starting with command line it is important to download data files ** from the following site https://www.kaggle.com/c/outbrain-click-prediction.
+**Before starting with command line it is important to download data files from the following site** https://www.kaggle.com/c/outbrain-click-prediction.

-** These files are to be copied to your directory on the server. **
+**These files are to be copied to your directory on the server.**

 ## COMMAND LINE

-** In your directory open terminal window. **
-** Then run the following commands **
+**In your directory open terminal window and then run the following commands.**

 > Create Directory Structure on HDFS